Stockholm-AI/stockholm-ai/terms-of-use.md

 * loss of use of money or otherwise, and whether or not advised of the possibility of such claim, loss, demand or damages and arising in tort (including negligence), contract or otherwise, to the fullest extent permitted by law.

 2.6) The Website provides hypertext links to other sites operated by other people.
-Using such a link means you are leaving the Website. {{ site.organization.name }} takes no responsibility for, and gives no warranties, endorsements, guarantees or representations in respect of, linked sites. {{ site.organization.name }} is not responsible for the privacy practices, nor do we accept any liability in connection with the content of, such websites, including those of our group entities, which will in some cases have their own privacy policies tailored for the particular business practices and educational sectors in which they operate.
+Using such a link means you are leaving the Website. {{ site.data.organization.name }} takes no responsibility for, and gives no warranties, endorsements, guarantees or representations in respect of, linked sites. {{ site.data.organization.name }} is not responsible for the privacy practices, nor do we accept any liability in connection with the content of, such websites, including those of our group entities, which will in some cases have their own privacy policies tailored for the particular business practices and educational sectors in which they operate.
 Any concerns regarding any external link should be directed to its website administrator or web master.

 2.7) We are a distributor (and not a publisher) of content supplied by third parties and users of the internet.
 Any opinions, advice, statements, services, offers, or other information or content expressed or made available by third parties, including information providers, or users, are those of the authors or distributors and not of us.
 We do not necessarily endorse nor are we responsible for the accuracy or reliability of any opinion, advice or statement made on the Website.